alt236/apkdetails/README.md

 Author: [Alexandros Schillings](https://github.com/alt236).

+The XML parser a slightly modified version of the one in [apk-extractor](https://code.google.com/archive/p/apk-extractor) by Prasanta Paul.

 The code in this project is licensed under the [Apache Software License 2.0](LICENSE-2.0.html).

 Copyright (c) 2017 Alexandros Schillings.